Jack O'Lantern (Marvel Comics): Steven Mark Levins

 The second version of Jack O'Lantern was introduced as an enemy of Captain America and Spider-Man.

-This version of the character was subjected to much controversy, due to the fact that several years after his introduction he was rebranded "Mad Jack" and was heavily featured in the pages of The Spectacular Spider-Man during the late 1990s.
-Mad Jack was ultimately revealed to be the duo of Daniel Berkhart (ex-Mysterio) and Maguire Beck (Mysterio's cousin).
+Several years after his introduction, Jack O'Lantern was renamed "Mad Jack" and was heavily featured in the pages of The Spectacular Spider-Man during the late 1990s.
+Mad Jack was ultimately revealed to be the duo of Daniel Berkhart (formerly known as Mysterio) and Maguire Beck (Mysterio's cousin).
 It was not until the one-shot New Avengers Most Wanted (a character compendium) that the second iteration was confirmed as a separate entity: Steven Mark Levins.
-However, the character's name would not be used in-story until Ghost Rider vol. 5 #10 (2007).

-This incarnation was a professional criminal, and a partner of Blackwing.
-Alongside Blackwing, he searched Skullhouse and first battled Captain America.
-With Blackwing, he was then admitted as a provisional member of the loosely knit band of the Red Skull's operatives called the Skeleton Crew.

-Soon after that, Jack O'Lantern fought Crossbones and Diamondback, and captured Diamondback.
-Diamondback tried to escape, and Jack O'Lantern fought Diamondback in mid-air.
-He was ultimately defeated in combat by the Falcon, and taken to the Vault.

-He also worked as an enforcer of the Golem and in this capacity, fought the Hood when he interfered in Golem's machinations.

-Jack O'Lantern later fought Union Jack alongside Shockwave and Jackhammer to attack the Thames Tunnel.
+Jack O'Lantern is a professional criminal who frequently works with Blackwing.
+With Blackwing, he joins the Skeleton Crew, the Red Skull's operatives.